M4r1aN24/GPQuiz/README.md

 https://m4r1an24.github.io/GPQuiz/

-This should look like below:
+The starting page should look like below:

 ![Alt text](<Quiz GP.png>)

 To start the quiz please click the start button.